-The primer is also called primer.
-Primers come in white, grey, and black.
-If you want to apply a primer to make the red or yellow shades shine better, it is best to use a white primer.
+Primers come in white, grey, and black normally.
+However, they are also available in a wider range of colors if you want something more specific.
+If you want to apply a primer to make red or yellow shades shine better, it is best to use a white primer.
 Silver looks best on a black background.
-For all other colors it is best to use a primer in the shade grey.
+For all other colors, it is best to use a primer in the shade grey.

 Primer paints are available as universal paints that can be used for many surfaces.
 A test priming on an inconspicuous spot or on a waste piece is recommended.
 You can also find special primers in specialist shops, for example for plastic, metal, polystyrene or wood.

-- You should not make the first attempts on a complex or expensive special model.
+- You should not make your first attempts on a complex or expensive special model.
 It is best to practice on old models first.

 - In general, injection is carried out at right angles to the model.
 The paint application should be thin.
 So try to adjust the amount of paint to a minimum.
 Start with the corners and edges.
-Only when these are readily sprayed, the surfaces can be touched.
+Only when these are properly sprayed, the other surfaces can be touched.

 - Spraying the model in one go is not a good idea.
 Unpleasant color noses develop very quickly.

-After finishing the work, your airbrush gun should be disassembled and thoroughly cleaned.
-When changing the color, it is sufficient to blow the airbrush gun several times with water or Airbrush Cleaner.
-Make sure that you remove all water/cleaner from the airbrush gun before filling with new paint.
+After finishing the work, your miniature painting airbrush gun should be disassembled and thoroughly cleaned.
+When changing the color, it is sufficient to blow the airbrush gun several times with water or airbrush cleaner.
+Make sure that you remove all water/cleaner from the airbrush gun before filling it with new paint.
 Spray until only air comes out of the gun.

 Painting miniatures and models is a fun hobby, and it is best done with an airbrush.
 This helps you to achieve the smoothest, most realistic finish.
 Follow our miniature painting airbrush guide above, and you will be sure to achieve fantastic results with model airbrush painting!